cynwong/hhop/README.md

 ## Project description
 This application will display restaurants with known low ratings.
 The user can save time and money by using the application api database to make an educated decision on where NOT to eat.
 This application was also built with mobile in mind and is responsive.

-The focus point of this application is the use of Javascript and Jquery DOM, third party APIs.

 Additionally, this application needed to adhere to the below restrictions: